+under the Exchange Act.
+Based on this evaluation, our principal executive officer and principal financial officer have concluded that as of June 30, 2022, our disclosure controls and procedures (as defined in Rules

+13a-15

+(e) and

+15d-15(e)

+under the Exchange Act) were effective.

 Changes in Internal Control over Financial Reporting

-There was no change in our internal control over financial reporting that occurred during the fiscal quarter covered by this Quarterly Report on Form 10-O that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+There was no change in our internal control over financial reporting that occurred during the fiscal quarter covered by this Quarterly Report on Form

+10-Q

+that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.

+23

+Table of Contents

 PART II - OTHER INFORMATION

 Item 1.
 Legal Proceedings.

+None.

 Item 1A.
 Risk Factors.

-As of the date of this report on Form 10-Q, there has not, except as disclosed below, been a change to the risk factors disclosed in our Prospectus filed with the SEC on December 9, 2021 and in our Annual Report on Form 10-K for the year ended December 31, 2021 filed with the SEC on April 1, 2022.
+As of the date of this Report, other than as set forth below, there have been no material changes with respect to those risk factors previously disclosed in our (i) IPO Registration Statement (as defined below), (ii) Annual Report on Form 10-K for the year ended December 31, 2021, as filed with the SEC on April 1, 2022 and (iii) Quarterly Report on Form 10-Q for the period ended March 31, 2022, as filed with the SEC on May 16, 2022.
 Any of these factors could result in a significant or material adverse effect on our results of operations or financial condition.
-Additional risk factors not presently known to us or that we currently deem immaterial may also impair our business or results of operations.
+Additional risks could arise that may also affect our business or ability to consummate an initial business combination.
 We may disclose changes to such risk factors or disclose additional risk factors from time to time in our future filings with the SEC.